lindavr/Docs/ContributorGuide/tools-and-setup.md

 ---

-#Install and set up tools for authoring in GitHub
+#Install and set up tools for authoring GitHub content locally

-Follow the steps in this article to set up tools for contributing to the docs.microsoft.com technical documentation.
-Casual and occasional contributors probably can use the GitHub UI described in step 2.
+Follow the steps in this article to set up local tools for contributing to the docs.microsoft.com technical documentation stored on GitHub.

 If you're unfamiliar with Git, you might want to review some Git terminology: [https://help.github.com/articles/github-glossary](https://help.github.com/articles/github-glossary).
 In addition, this StackOverflow thread contains a glossary of Git terms you'll encounter in this set of steps: [http://stackoverflow.com/questions/7076164/terminology-used-by-git](http://stackoverflow.com/questions/7076164/terminology-used-by-git)